Homelessness and Rough Sleeper Strategy 2017/2021

 The Homelessness Act 2002 required all housing authorities to carry out a homelessness review and use the information collected to publish a homelessness strategy.

-The Homelessness Strategy has six key priorities:
+The Homelessness Strategy has three key priorities:

 - The prevention of homelessness

 - Ensuring there is sufficient accommodation available for people who are, or who may become homeless

 - Ensuring there is satisfactory support for people who are, or who may become homeless, or who need support to prevent them from becoming homeless.

 The Homelessness Prevention and Reduction Strategy contains a detailed review of how we have tackled homelessness in the last five years.
 The action plan outlines how we will work with partners to reduce and prevent homelessness in the future.